juanpc2018/Macbook-Pro-2013-Early-problems/README.md

-MBP 2013 Early with a Damaged 650M only Option is OSX EL Capitan 10.11.3 and installing gfx or gswitch to force integrated graphics. latest Firmware does Not allow to force GPU / stop automiatic switch in Power Options.
+MBP 2013 Early with a Damaged 650M only Option is OSX EL Capitan 10.11.3 and installing gfx or gswitch to force integrated graphics. latest Firmware does Not allow to force GPU / stop automatic switch in Power Options.